TWiStErRob/twisterrob.github.io/_posts/2019-03-10-practical-jfixture.md

 )
 ```
 {: title="JourneyMapper"}
 The tests for this involve setting all the leg modes to `TRAIN`.
-With the builders approach we could use `LegBuilder.setMode`, with JFixture we just say: "all transport modes are `TRAIN`":
+With the builders approach we could use `LegBuilder.setMode`, with JFixture we just say: <q>all transport modes are `TRAIN`</q>:
 ```kotlin
 @Test fun `trainOnly is true for TRAIN-only journey`() {
     fixture.customise().sameInstance(TransportMode::class.java, TRAIN)